 This month I will look more at ‘Red and White’ by Oz Clarke.

 The first thing I notice when picking up this book again, is that the quote on the front cover, to persuade you to buy the book, is by Victoria Moore, who wrote The Wine and Dine Dictionary.
+(Maybe there is a little network of wine book writers who help out promoting each others books.)

 Whereas Wine and Dine Dictionary is more of a reference book, to look up which wines will go with which meals, Red and White is more of a book to read.
 If not in one go, then definitely to read in parts.
 And I am really enjoying it.